Benue State Governor Samuel Ortom has said the federal government has no answer to the worsening spate of killings and insecurity across the country.

 He also said that the major problem of insecurity occasioned by banditry, Boko Haram insurgency and other violent crimes in the country, was because the government had not been proactive in providing the people education.

-On his part, Governor Ifeanyi Okowa said his administration was doing a lot even though a lot was still needed to be done.
+Governor Okowa said his administration was doing a lot even though a lot was still needed to be done.